Dizotoff/Kaiku_Hertzian_Space/README.md

 ### Controllers

+Dont forget to go into fullscreen mode and reload the page!

 * Keys 1 to 0 change visual patterns in the middle of the screen ( Key 0 is a webcam)
 * Key - (minus, next key to the right after 0 ) removes pattern from the screen
 * Left and Right arrows continiusly increase acceleration of rotation of the pattern